 Doubtless there are other British shoe and boot rack makers out there, or most builders / carpenters can no doubt integrate them in work too, or you can make your own (sourcing British components of course).

-70 + British made shoes, boots, safety boots, specialist footwear, children’s shoes, baby shoes, trainers and slippers – UK made shoes, boots, safety boots, trainers and slippers – Shoes and boots made in the UK – British boots and shoes.
+Over 80 manufacturers of British made shoes, boots, safety boots, specialist footwear, children’s shoes, baby shoes, trainers and slippers – UK made shoes, boots, safety boots, trainers and slippers – Shoes and boots made in the UK – British boots and shoes.